 VIII.
-CONCLUSION AND FUTURE WORK
+CONCLUSION

 In this paper we presented a solution for the usage control policy enforcement problem.
 Namely, usage control defines a continuous validation of the policy imposed by the user during the entire lifetime of its data.
-The proposed solution assumes the legitimate behavior of tout of n peer nodes in a P2P network.
+The proposed solution assumes the legitimate behavior of t out of n peer nodes in a P2P network.
 Thanks to the employment of Simhash algorithm which is an ETHF, similar data segments are assigned to the same set of peers, therefore rendering potential re-injection attacks impossible to occur.
 Bypass attacks are not of significant impact in the scheme, since we assume that a copy of a file from a confined environment S and its usage outside this environment with the policy defined by the user doesn't have an intense impact because S has a global coverage.

 The security and the correctness of Simhash are demonstrated through an analytical and experimental evaluation respectively.
 The experimental evaluation shows that Simhash is resilient to changes, thus Simhash contributes to the mitigation of re-injection attacks through various scenarios of possible file manipulations.
 Furthermore, Simhash is collision resistant: thus it acts as a barrier in the abnormal behavior of our scheme without allowing different content to be assigned to the same set of caretakers.
-As part of future work we are planning to deploy the proposed solution in a P2P system in order to further evaluate it in terms of communication and computational overhead.